Grant guidelines

 Before completing the electronic submission, applicants are encouraged to:

-• read the Grant Funding Agreement;
+- read the Grant Funding Agreement

-• read the Frequently Asked Questions; and
+- read the Frequently Asked Questions

 Late or incomplete applications will not be accepted.
 It is the applicant’s responsibility to ensure the application is completed with appropriate supporting documents attached.